kaw393939/BasicWebPack/readme.md

 2. Run npm install
 3. Run webpack serve to live reload your project, so you can see changes without refreshing the browser
 4. Once it's running you can go to the dev server and see your changes: http://localhost:9000/
-5.  **When your done, run "webpack build" to bundle your code and put it in the docs folder so github pages can serve it**
+5.  **run "webpack build" to bundle your code and put it in the docs folder so github pages can serve it**

+Press Control C to stop the server or the builder

 Turn on github pages and put a link to your site in the readme when you turn in the github repo link.